 Is your country currently in lockdown?
 Have you and your colleagues embarked on the challenge of online teaching?
 Are you eager to try new teaching strategies and tools that would allow you to keep your students hooked on the topic even when at home, surrounded by many distractions?
 A quick conversation with the EuroClio community proves that you are not alone.
 Many teachers from across Europe are, in this very moment, designing their next (online) history lesson, and wondering how to make it interesting and informative for 20+ teenagers, in 20+ different rooms.

 For this reason, we have developed a course of seven lessons that tackle different aspects of online teaching, and refer to useful strategies and tools.
-With this course, who will see different speakers share their experiences, as well as some useful tips and tricks on how to approach the challenge of online teaching, we hope to guide teachers from all across Europe in transferring their activities from the classroom to the web.
-The course will be held free of charge.
+With this course, who sees different speakers share their experiences, as well as some useful tips and tricks on how to approach the challenge of online teaching, we hope to guide teachers from all across Europe in transferring their activities from the classroom to the web.
+Access to the course is free of charge.

 Lesson 1 – Online teaching, the basics.
 Jacek Staniszewski and Richard Kennett discuss how they have approached the transfer from classroom to online teaching, focusing on the effect that this has had on how they think teaching.
 They talk about the important of showing that teachers, also, are human, and about how, with online teaching, short, simple lessons and tasks might be best.
 You can find the lesson at this link: https://youtu.be/GD0-cuat0ds.